pluginpizza/uncomment/readme.txt

 License: GPLv3+
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Your one-stop shop to disable and remove WordPress comments functionality.
+Your one-stop shop to completely disable comments and remove all comment functionality and interface elements from your theme and administration screens.

 == Description ==

+Your one-stop shop to completely disable comments and remove all comment functionality and interface elements from your theme and administration screens.

 While WordPress allows you to disable comments site-wide via the comments setting screen, the Uncomment plugin goes one step further and disables or hides all interface elements and other functionality related to comments on your WordPress site.